 Here’s how to create a strong password that you can remember:

-- Create a base password of at least six characters.
+- Create a base password of at least eight characters.

 - Then add some characters from the related website to create your password.